 In July 2011, the Company's Board of Directors adopted the Company's amended and restated certificate of incorporation to authorize the issuance of 60,000,000 shares, \$0.01 par value, Class A common stock and 60,000,000 shares, \$0.01 par value, Class B common stock.
 Effective August 1, 2011, each then issued share of the Company's no par value common stock was exchanged for 24,500 shares of Class B common stock.
 The rights of the holders of Class A and Class B common shares were substantially identical, except with respect to voting and conversion.
 Specifically, the holders of Class B common stock were entitled to eight votes per share, and the holders of Class A common stock were entitled to one vote per share.
-The shares of Class B common stock were convertible into Class A common stock (i) at the holder's option and (ii) automatically upon the transfer of any such shares of Class B common stock were convertible into Class A common stock (i) at the holder's option and (iii) automatically upon the transfer of any such shares of Class B common stock beneficially owned by SEACOR (except in the case of a tax-free spin-off to stockholders of SEACOR) or if the aggregate number of shares of common stock then outstanding (except in the case of a tax-free spin-off to stockholders of SEACOR).
-In addition, if SEACOR were to effect a tax-free spin-off, following such tax-free spin-off, all of the outstanding shares of Class B common stock may be converted into shares of Class A common stock with the consent of a majority of the holders of Class A common stock and the holders of Class B common stock, voting as separate classes.
-On January 31, 2013, as part of the Recapitalization, all of the outstanding shares of Class B common stock were exchanged for newly issued common stock (see Note 1).
+The shares of Class B common stock were convertible into Class A common stock (i) at the holder's option and (ii) automatically upon the transfer of any such shares of Class B common stock to a person other than SEACOR or a subsidiary of SEACOR (except in the case of a tax-free spin-off to stockholders of SEACOR) or if the aggregate number of shares of Class B common stock beneficially owned by SEACOR and its affiliates fell below 20% of the aggregate number of shares of common stock then outstanding (except in the case of a tax-free spin-off to stockholders of SEACOR).
+In addition, if SEACOR were to effect a tax-free spin-off, following such tax-free spin-off, all of the outstanding shares of Class B common stock, voting as separate classes.
+On January 31, 2013, as part of the Recapitalization, all of the outstanding shares of Class B common stock (see Note 1).